top of page

 How fit do I really need to be and what skills do I require?

 The fitter you are the more you will enjoy it, and the more chance you'll have of getting to the top.
-Being able to complete 3-4 back to back days of big hill walks in the UK is a good gauge that you're ready.
+Being able to complete 4+ days of big hill walks in the UK is a good gauge that you're ready.
 You'll find some advice, as well as a free downloadable 12 week training plan on our Fitness Training page.
+Matt is also a qualified Personal Trainer so if you want some formal training just get in touch with us via Summit Push Fitness

 Being able to walk proficiently with crampons and use a walking axe for safety will be a good skill to have before heading to the Himalaya.
-As part of this package you will be able to join us for a two day winter skills weekend here in the Lake District (Instruction only)
+Again, as part of this package you will be able to join us for a two day winter skills weekend here in the Lake District (Instruction only)

 What about Altitude Sickness?

 Having concerns about AMS is very natural and it unfortunately unpredictable.
 Even the experienced could struggle to get over 6,000m if they get ill.
 We have however designed our itinerary to help us best acclimatise.
 The fitter you are, the less exhausted you'll get, which in turn has an impact on bringing on symptoms of AMS.
 These points combined with walking slowly, drinking lots and eating well all give you the best possible chance.
+We have a Portable Altitude Chamber (Gammow Bag) available on all our expeditions above 4,500m should anyone get particularly poorly with AMS.

 What Technical Kit do I require?